|Plan a Visit||Tours||Shopping & Dining|

 Provide project support to the Marketing department.
 Responsibilities include assistance with special events including Art Ball, Oktoberfest, and other museum events.
 Intern will learn how to plan, coordinate and execute major events such as Art Ball and Oktoberfest, including procurement of corporate and media sponsorship, and food, beverage and artisan vendors.
 In addition, intern will assist in the management and logistics of the events; rental of tables, chairs, vendor and tent placement, set-up and teardown; work with museum team for additional duties related to events.

 Internships within the Curatorial department are designed to expose college students to the field of museum registration with practical work experience.
 Working under the supervision of the Registrar, interns contribute to a variety of projects, including inventories, data entry of museum records, cataloguing, and research on the museum collections.
 Educational experience involving fine arts, museum studies or art history is preferred.

 All positions support the coordination of on-site activities and events that reflect the museum’s mission and advance the museum’s strategic plan to promote learning and interpretation; reach broader, more diverse audiences; enhance the visitor’s experience; and assure fiscal stability.

 Interns are placed within the respective departments based on their educational background and career goals after successfully completing a formal application and interview.
 Applications should be submitted 30 days prior to the proposed starting date (or as soon as possible).

-To apply, send internship application, resume and two letters of recommendation (sealed envelope) to:
+To apply, send internship application, letter of agreement, resume and two letters of recommendation (sealed envelope) to:

 The Dayton Art Institute